-Anza orbits the sun every 1,245 days (3.41 years), coming as close as 1.05 AU and reaching as far as 3.48 AU from the sun.
-Anza is about 2.6 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Anza orbits the sun every 1,240 days (3.39 years), coming as close as 1.05 AU and reaching as far as 3.48 AU from the sun.
+Anza is about 2.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 The rotation of Anza has been observed.
 It completes a rotation on its axis every 11.50 days.